Rob9999/OfferMee/README.md

    - Project duration, complexity, and location.

 ### **4. Offer Generation & Approval**
-- Automatic creation of a "freibleibendes" offer based on project data.
+- Automatic creation of an offer based on project data.
 - Integration of customizable templates for emails or platform submissions.
 - Freelance approval flow before sending offers.